rackerlabs/genestack/docs/prometheus-openstack-metrics-exporter.md

-# Openstack MetricsExporter
+# Openstack Exporter

-We are using Prometheus for monitoring and metrics collection backend along with the openstack exporter to gather openstack resource metrics
+We are using Prometheus for monitoring and metrics collection along with the openstack exporter to gather openstack specific resource metrics.
-For more information see: https://prometheus.io and https://github.com/openstack-exporter/openstack-exporter
+For more information see: [Prometheus docs](https://prometheus.io) and [Openstack Exporter](https://github.com/openstack-exporter/openstack-exporter)

-## Deploy the Prometheus Openstack Exporter
+## Deploy the Openstack Exporter

+!!! note

+    To deploy metric exporters you will first need to deploy the Prometheus Operator, see: [Deploy Prometheus](prometheus.md).

 ### Create clouds-yaml secret